FarmBot-Docs/farmbot-genesis/v1.6/assembly/supporting-infrastructure/raised-bed.md

 * toc
 {:toc}

-Building a **fixed raised bed** is the recommended method for installing FarmBot Genesis or Genesis XL outdoors.
+Building a **fixed raised bed** is the recommended method for installing FarmBot Genesis or Genesis <span class="fb-xl-sticker">XL</span> outdoors.
 In these instructions we show you how to build a simple but sturdy bed that will fit into most yards, look great, and last a lifetime.

 {% include gallery.html images="
 ![genesis fixed raised bed](_images/fixed_raised_bed_fill_bed.png)